But the reality is that there’s no definitive time frame. It depends.

 For example, we would love to rank for the keyword “seo.”
 But the top-ranking pages have tens of thousands of links (which are a ranking factor):

 In fact, the Keyword Difficulty (KD) score for this keyword is a whopping 97:

-If we want to compete, it’ll take us tons of time and effort.
-On the other hand, it’s much easier to compete for “seo for startups.”
-We did and now rank #1:
+If we want to compete, it’ll take us lots of time.
+On the other hand, it’s much easier to rank for “seo vs sem.”
+It has a lower KD of 37:

-Here’s how to find keywords that are less competitive:
+Here’s how to find low-competition keywords:

 - Go to the Matching terms report